020monkey/LARRYCHATTER/README.md

 - `generateHandle.py` which contains the code for the Twitter Handle Generation Algorithm.

 ## Features:
-- Stupid simple logic behind the code - Easy to comprehend and replicate in your own C2 projects
+- Stupid simple logic behind the code - Easy to comprehend and replicate in your own C2 projects.
 - Nothing needs to be hardcoded on the Implant side including API keys which makes it resilient to account takedowns etc.
 - No suspicious HTTP/HTTPS traffic to external, unknown domains for C&C - Only traffic observed is Twitter and Dropbox!
 Might aid in Firewall/IDS evasion since it is basically designed to mimic human behaviour so as to make the malware traffic appear legitimate in the hopes of bypassing network security solutions.
 - 'kill' module - Terminates the Implant on the target machine.